-Stephane Graff is an artist working principally in photography and painting, as well as sculpture and video.
-He does not draw a line between these different mediums, employing each of them skillfully in order to express his most current ideas and concepts.
-He is also an expert photographic printer, producing the highest quality silver gelatin prints by hand in his darkroom.
+Todd Merrill Studio is pleased to present the work of artist Stephane Graff.
+Graff works principally in photography, painting, sculpture, and video.
+He skillfully employs each medium to express his ideas.
+Graff is an expert photographic printer, producing the highest quality silver gelatin prints by hand in his darkroom.

-Another source of inspiration for Graff is the escapologist and stunt performer Harry “Handcuff” Houdini, who would frequently volunteer to be tied and chained up on stage, before performing his miraculous escape.
-Graff similarly photographed a contemporary Mongolian contortionist who would pull her body into infinite positions.
-The theatrical element is hinted at in Graff’s studio set, often incorporating a painted canvas backdrop, giving the impression of a victorian stage or side show.
-Indeed, in the series Constrictions, Graff expands the nude to a dramatic theatre in which many discourses can be read.
+Another source of inspiration for Graff is the escapologist and stunt performer Harry “Handcuff” Houdini, who would frequently volunteer to be bound and chained on stage before performing a miraculous escape.
+This theatrical element is alluded to in Graff’s studio set, which often incorporates a painted canvas backdrop reminiscent of a Victorian stage or sideshow backdrop.

 Graff’s bound nude figures offer many potential interpretations, making the Constriction series a dynamic, dramatic, and timeless body of work.